-All 19 AKSC vessels active in 2018 participated in the deck sorting EFP.
-All vessels achieved mortality rates well below the specified default rate for offshore processing (set at 84% for 2018).
-Halibut savings under the EFP are estimated by comparing the EFP mortality with an average offshore mortality rate of 84% - the rate that would have occurred under normal fish handling procedures without deck sorting.
-Based on this estimation, AKSC vessels realized approximately 943 mt of halibut savings in the EFP.
+All of the 20 AKSC vessels active in 2019 participated in the deck sorting EFP.
+All vessels achieved mortality rates well below the specified default rates for offshore processing (set at 78% in the BSAI and 79% in the GOA for 2019).
+Halibut savings under the EFP are estimated by comparing the EFP mortality with these specified default rates, which would have occurred under normal fish handling procedures without deck sorting.
+Based on this estimation, AKSC vessels realized approximately 1,126 MT of halibut savings in the 2019 EFP.